-- Wrong ink and no signature – The form must be completed in black ink and must be signed by you and your representative.
+The form must be completed in black ink and must be signed by you and your representative.

-- Your representative not completing their section – Your representative needs to complete the section with their details.
+Your representative needs to complete the section with their details.
 Failure to do this will result in your application being rejected.

-- Use the most up to date version of the form – Always make sure that you have the current form that is in use, if you have had your form for a while, check that it is still the current version, and print off a new one if it isn’t.
+Always make sure that you have the current form that is in use, if you have had your form for a while, check that it is still the current version, and print off a new one if it isn’t.

-- Not paying the correct fees – All fees must be paid at the correct times.
+All fees must be paid at the correct times.
 For example, biometric testing fees are payable at the post office when you apply, not with your application.
 You need to also ensure that the correct fees are paid, otherwise your application will be returned to you minus a £25 admin charge and this could lead to unnecessary delays.

-- Supporting documents – Not including all required supporting documents in their original format will lead to your application being rejected.
+Not including all required supporting documents in their original format will lead to your application being rejected.
 If you are unable to supply a document in its original form, you will need to get a signed copy and send a letter of explanation with it.
 For example, a printed off bank statement would need to be officially signed and dated by the bank.

-- Having accurate information – Incorrect information on an application form will lead to an immediate rejection and could affect your chance of appeal.
+Incorrect information on an application form will lead to an immediate rejection and could affect your chance of appeal.
 Likewise any missing information would do the same.
 One of the common errors people make is not filling in all the sections that are relevant to them.
 Check that you have filled in ALL relevant sections, ask your solicitor to double check it before sending.

-- Leaving it too long before applying – Another common mistake is leaving it too long before applying.
+Another common mistake is leaving it too long before applying.
 You must not overstay your leave and still be residing in the UK at the time of application.
 However, you cannot apply more than 28 days before your current leave is up.

 DavidsonMorris are specialist UK immigration solicitors.
 We help individuals with all aspects of the UK ILR application, from guidance on eligibility to supporting with compiling a comprehensive submission.
 For advice on making an application for ILR, contact us.